sammymans/foodGPT/README.md

 Read our white paper [here](https://www.rspcunningham.com/foodGPT-white-paper.pdf).
 ******

 foodGPT is a product that leverages machine learning to optimize one's cooking experience and to reduce the amount of food waste.
-Only 15% of university cook regularly - the other portion cooks occasionally or not at all.
+Only 15% of university students cook regularly - the other portion cooks occasionally or not at all.
 Those who do cook throw out more than 50% of their ingredients for several reasons:

 - low cooking confidence
 - purchased too many groceries for the week